 LexaGene Receives Signed Quote from Large Biopharma Company to Purchase a MiQLab System

-BEVERLY, Mass., Oct.
-13, 2022 (GLOBE NEWSWIRE) -- LexaGene Holdings, Inc., LXXGFLXG ("LexaGene" or the "Company"), an innovative, molecular diagnostics company that has commercialized the MiQLab® System for automated, genetic testing, is pleased to announce that it has received an indication that a major biopharma company intends to purchase its technology.
+/EIN News/ -- BEVERLY, Mass., Oct.
+13, 2022 (GLOBE NEWSWIRE) -- LexaGene Holdings, Inc., (OTCQB: LXXGF; TSX-V: LXG) (“LexaGene” or the “Company”), an innovative, molecular diagnostics company that has commercialized the MiQLab® System for automated, genetic testing, is pleased to announce that it has received an indication that a major biopharma company intends to purchase its technology.

 Dr. Jack Regan, LexaGene’s CEO and Founder stated, “We are excited to report a major international biopharma manufacturer has provided us a signed quote for the purchase of a MiQLab System.
 We’ve also discussed assisting them in their validation to speed up the timeline for determining whether the MiQLab System will meet their significant manufacturing testing needs.”